Star Fleet II: Krellan Commander: Development

 This sequel to Star Fleet I was published in 1989 by Interstel Corporation, but was only in production for a few months due to internal problems at Interstel.
-The game was much more complex and sophisticated than Star Fleet I. It involved many different ships types, including battlecruisers, destroyers, heavy and light cruisers, frigates, troop transports, freighters, scouts, and starliners.
+The game was much more complex and sophisticated than Star Fleet I. It involved many different ship types, including battlecruisers, destroyers, heavy and light cruisers, frigates, troop transports, freighters, scouts, and starliners.
 Fleet operations were possible and the universe included hundreds of planets to utilize or conquer.
-It was only released for DOS although versions for the Atari ST and Amiga were under development but never finished.
+It was only released for DOS although versions for the Atari ST and Amiga were under development and never finished.

-The game was designed and written by Trevor Sorensen and Mark Baldwin, with planet fractal generator by Dennis Lawler.
+The game was designed and written by Trevor Sorensen and Mark Baldwin, with a planet fractal generator by Dennis Lawler.

 The game was released with bugs and needed a patch to be completely operational, but Computer Gaming World reported in 1992 that Interstel "never did get it to run correctly" and that the game's bugs "destroyed the parent company".
 The DOS version of the game can now be found as freeware.
-Some of the freeware versions of the game are the original flawed game (Version 1.0) and not the final patched version (Version 1.5B).
+Some of the freeware versions of the game are the original flawed game (version 1.0) and not the final patched version (version 1.5B).